 The purpose of this platform is twofold:

-The platform tracks new expenditure proposals in the Budget Speech with an allocation of over LKR 1 billion (these proposals can be found in Annexure 2 of the Budget Speech).
-In the 2017 Budget Speech, there were 37 such promises made for the year 2017.
-The total value of these promises is LKR 116,910 million, which is over 80% of total value of new expenditure proposals in the 2017 Budget Speech.
+The platform tracks expenditure proposals, or ‘promises’, in the Budget Speech with an allocation of over LKR 1 billion (these proposals can be found in Annexure 2 of the Budget Speech).
+In the 2017 Budget Speech, there were 37 such proposals.
+The total value of these proposals was LKR 116.9 billion, which is over 80% of the total value of new expenditure proposals in the 2017 Budget Speech.

-The platform then assesses each of these promises using two indicators: openness and progress.
+The platform then assesses each of these proposals, or ‘promises’, using two indicators: Openness and Progress.

 This indicator tracks to what extent the Government is saying what they are doing about each promise.
-More technically, it assesses the ease of access and level of disclosure of information available to the public regarding the implementation of the promises.
-The Openness of a government agency responsible for a promise varies as follows:
+More technically, it assesses the ease of access and level of disclosure of publicly available information about the implementation of each promise.
+The openness of information for a promise varies as follows:

-Closed - No information available or unresponsive to request
+Closed - No information to determine progress or unresponsive to information request

 Responsive - Significant information available and accessible upon request